 Ann Eysermans is a composer, performer and conceptual artist.
-She plays harp and double bass (improvisation and experimental music) within various groups such as Fnussjen, DUO, r.naakt.i and Fenna.
-At the maker platform ChampdAction, she has been involved as a performer since 2007.
+She plays harp and double bass within various groups such as Fnussjen, DUO, r.naakt.i and FENNA.
+She was artist in residence at ChampdAction from 2007 to 2023.

-Ann currently works at MATRIX [Centre for New Music] as artistic director.
-At the Royal Conservatory of Antwerp, she coaches the creative Master projects within the classical music department.
-Since 2018, she has been studying philosophy at the Free University of Brussels.
+Ann is staff artistic project leader at MATRIX [Centre for New Music] and coach of the creative final projects in the master's programme in classical music, at the Royal Conservatory of Antwerp.
+Since 2018, she has been studying philosophy at the Free University of Brussels (VUB).